tanishaa-p/music-services-module/README.md

 - **Build:** Asset registration and dependency injection with GetIt.

+---
-  Thank you for reviewing the project!
+  Thank you for reviewing the assignment!